 California law does not mandate a specific retention period for ALPR data.
 California Civil Code Title 1.81 .23 governs "Collection of License Plate Information."

-Although the Civil Code requires ALPR operators to adopt a "usage and privacy policy"

-that specifies the "length of time ALPR information will be retained", it does not mandate a specific retention period.
+While statute requires that ALPR operators to adopt a "usage and privacy policy" that specifies the "length of time ALPR information will be retained", statute does not mandate or even recommend a particular retention period.
+Where statute does not specify a particular retention period for a certain type of record, the required record retention period defaults to the two-year "catch-all" retention period set forth in California Government Code section 34090. it does not mandate a specific retention period.
 However, when the legislature has not prescribed a retention period for a particular type of document, the two-year "catch-all" retention period in California Government Code section 34090 applies.